Pinches-code/me_yo/README.md

 Work philosophy: **Dislike "work for work’s sake"** — always seek to improve outcomes through optimization.

 Personal: I'm a highly energetic (sometimes excessively so!) and proactive person.
 I love tasks that demand creativity and truly enjoy building entirely new solutions from the ground up.
+And im 21 y.o.

 **Don’t wait for perfect conditions — start acting, because you’re the one who creates them.**